bbalasub1/glmnet_python/README.md

 The original MATLAB wrapper was written by Hui Jiang (14 Jul 2009), and was updated and is maintained by Junyang Qian (30 Aug 2013).

-This python wrapper (which was adapted from the MATLAB and R wrappers) was written by B. J. Balakumar, bbalasub@stanford.edu (5 Sep 2016).
+This python wrapper (which was adapted from the MATLAB and R wrappers) was originally written by B. J. Balakumar (5 Sep 2016), later modified by Han Fang.

+B. J. Balakumar, bbalasub@stanford.edu (5 Sep 2016).
 Department of Statistics, Stanford University, Stanford, California, USA.

 REFERENCES:
 * Friedman, J., Hastie, T. and Tibshirani, R. (2008) Regularization Paths for Generalized Linear Models via Coordinate Descent,